Kumneger0/clispot/docs/guide.md

 ### From GitHub Releases

-Download the latest release from the [GitHub releases page](https://github.com/kumneger0/clispot/releases). **Note:** Pre-built binaries are currently only available for Linux.
+Download the latest release from the [GitHub releases page](https://github.com/kumneger0/clispot/releases). **Note:** Pre-built binaries are currently only available for Linux AMD64 architectures.
 Extract the archive for your architecture and place the `clispot` executable in a directory in your PATH (e.g., `/usr/local/bin`).

-For other operating systems, please build from source (see [Building from Source](#building-from-source)).
+For other operating systems, please build from source (see [Building from Source](install.md)).

 ### Building from Source